 Day 7: We continued our journey back down to Marrakech by train, and were picked up at the station by the driver from Agafay Desert Luxury Camp.
 This beautiful location was recommended to me by a friend and I had been watching the stunning images and videos on their instagram for a while.
 Seeing the camp in real life did not disappoint at all!
 They offer several activities, camel rides (I recommend the sunset ride), quad bike trips and they can even organise a romantic candlelight dinner for you and your partner.
 Besides the activities, they also have a fabulous pool with lounge sets and a bar, and they offer lots of different massages and wellness treatments.
 The food they serve is also incredible.
 You can choose from several dishes beforehand and they have a choice between traditional food and some other western dishes so everyone is happy.
 We chose one of the tajines which was absolutely terrific.

 Day 8: Marrakech again!
-We were dropped off at our AirBnB in Marrakech by our driver and were welcomed back into the lovely apartment we also stayed at on day one.
+We were dropped off at our AirBnB in Marrakech by our driver and were welcomed back into the lovely apartment we also stayed in on day one.
 We arrived quite late so decided to get some sleep before hitting the town on our last day in Marrakech.

 Day 9: On our last day we were out from morning till evening to make the most of our short time in this incredible city, despite the heat.
 Marrakech offers fantastic restaurants, bars and clubs.
 Despite the 9pm curfew, we were able to have a great time but sadly there was no partying for us tonight!
 For booking anything in Marrakech, from restaurants to bars, etc. I highly recommend MarrakechBestOf on instagram.
 They often offer discounts and know the best places in town!